kasenetz/hbcd-docs/docs/data_access.md

 # How To Access HBCD Data
 Public access to release data is conducted through the [NIH Brain Development Cohort (NBCD) portal supported by Lasso](https://nbdc-hbcd-beta.lassoinformatics.com), enabling seamless data queries, downloads, and sharing.

-## Submit Data Access Request
-Once you have an account and have logged into the Lasso Informatics platform, please follow these steps to request access to the data:
+Once you have an account and have logged into the Lasso Informatics platform, please follow these steps to request access to the data.

-### Submit Data Use Certification form
+## Submit Data Use Certification form

 Select **Data Access** from the left-hand menu followed by **Request access** in the lower right-hand corner of the page that appears: